University Buddy Scheme

 Do I have to join the Buddy Scheme at the start of the year?

 No. You’re welcome to join the Buddy Scheme at any point in the academic year, whatever year or programme you’re in.

 What should I do with my buddy?

-The great thing about the Buddy Scheme is that it is very informal and you can go to events with your Buddy, meet up for lunch or just hang out.
-It is up to you, just make sure you and your Buddy have discussed what you feel comfortable with when meting up.
+The great thing about the Buddy Scheme is that it is very informal and you can go to events with your buddy, meet up for lunch or just hang out.
+It is up to you, just make sure you and your buddy have discussed what you feel comfortable with when meeting up.
 Why not meet in a public place on campus for coffee or come to one of our Buddy Scheme events together?